NatanAmorim/my-configs/vscode_config.md

 - You can reload/restart VS code with the `Developer: Reload Window` command.
 Simply type that in after pressing `Ctrl+Shift+P (Cmd+Shift+P for Mac users).` It will clear the error.
 It's like refreshing VS Code.
 - You can format your JSON document using `Shift+Alt+F` or simply type **Format Document** in after pressing `Ctrl+Shift+P (Cmd+Shift+P for Mac users).` in the context menu.
 Helps with formatting JSON files that comes in only one line, making them readable.

+## Open VSX

+[Eclipse Open VSX](https://github.com/eclipse/openvsx) is a [vendor-neutral](https://projects.eclipse.org/projects/ecd.openvsx) open-source alternative to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode).
+It provides a server application that manages [VS Code extensions](https://code.visualstudio.com/api) in a database, a web application similar to the VS Code Marketplace, and a command-line tool for publishing extensions similar to [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce).

+A public instance of Open VSX is running at [open-vsx.org](https://open-vsx.org/).
+Please report issues related to that instance at [EclipseFdn/open-vsx.org](https://github.com/EclipseFdn/open-vsx.org).